Lawyers and Paralegals

-Paralegals’ scope of practice is restricted to Litigation in Small Claims Court, Traffic and other offences heard in Provincial Offences Court Hearings before tribunals (e.g. the Landlord and Tenant Board or the Workplace Safety and Insurance Board, LAT on certain levels only), Minor criminal charges under the Criminal Code heard at the Ontario Court of Justice.
+Paralegals’ scope of practice is restricted to Small Claims Court, Traffic and other offences heard in Provincial Offences Court Hearings, and to some matters before tribunals (e.g. the Landlord and Tenant Board or the Workplace Safety and Insurance Board, LAT on certain levels only), Minor criminal charges under the Criminal Code heard at the Ontario Court of Justice.

 Credentials of all professionals can be checked at the corresponding licensing bodies.

 All physicians who wish to practice medicine in Ontario must be licensed by the Ontario College of Physicians and Surgeons.
-Check the CPSO on line Directory for up to date information.
-Please note that psychiatrist is a medical doctor who must be licensed by the same College.
+Check the CPSO online Directory for up-to-date information.
+Please note that a psychiatrist is a medical doctor who must be licensed by the same College.

 Medical Rehabilitation Professionals

 Licensing requirements also apply to vast majority of rehabilitation professionals that are involved in your care.
 Massage therapists, physiotherapists, occupational therapists, nurses, speech and language pathologists, osteopaths, social workers all must maintain current Ontario professional license.